 I believe the future will not consist of one supreme religion nor a world with no religions.
 Instead I believe there will be many loving religions.
 But in order for a religion to become a loving religion they must confront the chains that prevent them from truly opening themselves up to love.
 Chains such as institutionalized patriarchy and misogyny, homophobia, and even intolerance of atheists or practitioners of other faiths.
 Despite these problems and all the historical and current violence done wrongly in their god(s) name, religions can provide comfort and answers to difficult questions in difficult times.
 For a good portion of humanity seeking such answers, I believe religions have an important role to play in perpetuity.

 I believe The Greatest Love has provided all religions a common cause: to see past their differing beliefs and see the humanity in all people.
 When that day comes, when all the great religions look to each other as friends despite having different beliefs they can look to the Heavens and realize that their beliefs were always secondary.
 Their beliefs were always just a means to an end.
-And that end was love.
+And that end was to love – love all humankind.